ashtonkellis/29-graphs/LAB.md

 #### submissions
 pr: https://github.com/ashtonkellis/29-graphs/pull/1
-question:
+question: is this a reasonable white board question?
-observation:
+observation: sweet algorithm
-and how long you spent:
+and how long you spent: ~2 hours